NvkAnirudh/ml-assignment/report.md

 ## 5. Key Takeaways

-1. **Dependents + Employment type are the primary drivers** — employees with dependents in full-time roles almost always enroll
+1. **Dependents + Employment type are the primary drivers.** Employees with dependents in full-time roles almost always enroll.
-2. **Tree-based models achieve perfect accuracy** — the data has clear, learnable decision boundaries
+2. **Tree-based models achieve perfect accuracy.** The data has clear, learnable decision boundaries.
-3. **Logistic Regression underperforms** — can't capture the non-linear threshold effects (age plateau at 30, salary jump at 60k)
+3. **Logistic Regression underperforms.** It cannot capture the non-linear threshold effects (age plateau at 30, salary jump at 60k).
-4. **Some features are useless** — gender, region, marital status, tenure add no predictive value
+4. **Some features are useless.** Gender, region, marital status, and tenure add no predictive value.

 ## 6. Next Steps

-- **Model explainability** — SHAP values for individual prediction explanations
+- **Model explainability:** use SHAP values to explain individual predictions.
-- **Real-world validation** — test on actual (non-synthetic) data with more noise
+- **Real-world validation:** test the approach on actual (non-synthetic) data with more noise.
-- **Monitoring** — track model drift and prediction distributions over time
+- **Monitoring:** track model drift and prediction distributions over time.

 ---